-The suspension of the course leaves only the University of Tasmania, through its partnership with the Australian Maritime College, as the only degree in Naval Architecture in Australia.
+The suspension of the course leaves only the University of Tasmania, through its partnership with the Australian Maritime College, as the only undergraduate degree in Naval Architecture in Australia.

 Students at South Australian-based Flinders University are also able to undertake a Bachelor of Engineering (Maritime) degree that is the result of a collaboration between Flinders University and the Australian Maritime College.